A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Acknowledgments

-This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 -- EUROfusion).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the European Commission can be held responsible for them.
+The authors thank Roman Hatzky for fruitful discussions on statistical error reduction, as well as the anonymous reviewers for their comments which have improved the presentation of our results.
+This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053.
+The views and opinions expressed herein do not necessarily reflect those of the European Commission.